sourcegraph/handbook/content/support/customer-support-triaging.md

 When a customer posts a question/issue/problem in our shared slack channel or email, they end up in the *triage tickets* view in Zendesk.
 What this means is that the customer issue needs to be understood before it’s assigned/picked up by a customer support engineer, which happens in the *Unassigned tickets* view.

+## The speed at which to triage
+In order to set-up the team for success meeting our internal 1-hour SLA, it is critical that the triage team triages every ticket that comes in within ~10 minutes of it coming in.

 ## How to triage like a pro
-Step 1:
-In the triage view, the first step is to open a ticket and understand the context of the message.
+* **Step 1:** In the triage view, the first step is to open a ticket and understand the context of the message.
 Slow down and have a closer look at the content and the medium from which the message originated (emails tend to be rare).
 Is this related to another open issue?
 Is this a new issue?
 Is this not an issue at all?

-P.S: Internal notes are the default reply option in Zendesk.

-Step 2:
-Making an internal note for the rest of the team to understand what is required or what your decision was is really key.
-We are able to pick up context faster and jump in to pick up the ticket.
-Internal notes are considered reminders and guides about the customer issue.
-They’re visible in Salesforce and to everyone in the company who has access to Salesforce.
-Please make sure to remind each other to change the requestor so that we can have high data integrity in Zendesk.

-Step 3:
+* **Step 2:** Identify if there is action for CS or not
+	* If there is an action for CS, go to step 3
+	* If there is no action for CS, go to step 8

+* **Step 3:** Before you do anything else, if the case came in via Slack, you will need to manually trigger the SLA counter.
+To do so, leave the requester as the Zendesk Slack Bot and change from internal note to public reply and send "triggering SLA counter" as a public reply (send it by saving the case as "open."
+Don't worry, this goes to a no-reply email.
+If the case came in via email, this step isn't necessary.

+* **Step 4:** If the case came in via Slack, change the requestor to the person who requested it.
+This is not necessary if the ticket came in via email.

+* **Step 5:** Leave an internal note that says "In CS queue for helping" and share any other context for the team.
+This note also syncs to Salesforce so that CEs know our triaging decision.

-On the left panel, under *Tags*, select, *triaged*.
-You’ll want to submit the ticket as open now before going to the next step.
+* **Step 6:** On the left panel, under *Tags*, select, *triaged*.

-Step 4:
-On the left panel, under the *Select Assignee* tab, pick *Assign to this group* and submit the ticket as open one more time -- this will make sure the ticket lands in the *Unassigned queue* (which requires that ticket have the tag “triaged,” status of “open” and assignee of the Support group).
-It's important for data integrity, to ensure that we select Virginia as the assignee for tickets that don't require CS action.
+* **Step 7:** On the left panel, under the *Select Assignee* tab, pick *Assign to this group* and submit the ticket as open -- this will make sure the ticket lands in the *Unassigned queue* (which requires that ticket have the tag “triaged,” status of “open” and assignee of the Support group).

+* **Step 8:** If the case came in via Slack, change the requestor to the person who requested it.
+This is not necessary if the ticket came in via email.

+* **Step9:** If there is no action for CS, use the "no action for CS macro" and leave a reason why not -- remember, these internal notes sync to Salesforce so CEs know our decision making.
+This macro should also change the assignee to Virginia, which is important so these tickets don't count in the support metric data.

 ## FAQs

 ### 1. Whose responsible for triaging?

-Virginia is responsible for triaging, and all CSEs are welcome to triage if they are ready to pick up and work a ticket and they see Virginia hasn't yet triaged the new tickets.
+Virginia, Stompy, and Carl are responsible for triaging.
+If needed, Adeola, Beatrix, and Warren can serve as back-up.

 ### 2. What should I do when I see a ticket originating from Slack with an internal user as the post owner?